MENU

 In May 1987 construction workers discovered 14 bodies at the western end of Folly Beach.
 A subsequent investigation by the South Carolina Institute of Archaeology and Anthropology established that the remains were of soldiers from the 55th Massachusetts Volunteer Regiment.
 The 55th Regiment was joined on Folly by the 54th Regiment, made popular in the movie Glory.
 What was surprising, however, was that 12 of the bodies did not have skulls and other body parts.
 The bodies also had no obvious signs of battle injuries.
 Nobody knows why the bodies were buried this way.
 It’s a great mystery in the history of the Civil War!

+Hurricane Hugo hit Folly Beach and neighboring communities in 1989, destroying many coastal beaches and damaging homes.
+In true Folly spirit, the community banded together and recovered quickly.
 The City of Folly Beach is now home to 2400 residents and countless numbers of visitors who come to enjoy this laid-back beach community full of great food, relaxing beaches, and a quaint charm unlike anywhere else in the world!

-Looking for ADA Accessibility on Folly Beach?
+Accessibility on Folly Beach?